-In iOS 14, Apple finally addresses a nagging problem: too many apps
+In iOS 14, Apple finally addresses a nagging problem: Too many apps

 - Finally, users will be able to set third-party browsers and email apps as the default, replacing Apple’s Safari and Mail apps.

-As Apple was announcing these things, you could almost see the Android blogs writing their feature theft headlines in response.
+As Apple was announcing these things, you could almost see the Android bloggers writing their feature theft headlines in response.
 (They came through, of course.)
 But as is often the case with this cliché, Apple isn’t merely copying Android with these features.
 Instead, it’s refining Android’s ideas into something that might work a little better.

 Solving app overload